pavelfrolovvvvv1234-debug/host-land/frontend/blog/articles/abuse-resistant-dns-routing-guide.md

         title: "Set Up Monitoring and Alerting"
         description: "Configure DNS monitoring (DNSWatch, Pingdom), set up alerts for DNS record changes, monitor DNSSEC key expiration, track BGP route changes, and establish procedures for responding to DNS incidents."
   faqs:
-    - question: "What is abuse-resistant DNS?"
+    - question: "What is bulletproof DNS?"
-      answer: "Abuse-resistant DNS uses offshore nameservers with abuse-resistant policies, DNSSEC for security, multi-provider redundancy, and Anycast distribution to protect domains from DNS-based attacks, hijacking, and abuse-related takedowns."
+      answer: "bulletproof DNS uses offshore nameservers with bulletproof policies, DNSSEC for security, multi-provider redundancy, and Anycast distribution to protect domains from DNS-based attacks, hijacking, and abuse-related takedowns."
     - question: "Why use offshore nameservers?"
-      answer: "Offshore nameservers in jurisdictions like Netherlands, Germany, Romania have abuse-resistant policies that ignore DNS-based complaints and require court orders for takedowns.
+      answer: "Offshore nameservers in jurisdictions like Netherlands, Germany, Romania have bulletproof policies that ignore DNS-based complaints and require court orders for takedowns.
 This provides protection against false-positive abuse complaints."
     - question: "What is Anycast DNS and why is it important?"
       answer: "Anycast DNS distributes DNS queries across multiple geographic locations using same IP address.
 BGP routing directs queries to nearest nameserver, improving performance, providing automatic failover, and inherent DDoS protection through geographic distribution."
     - question: "How does DNSSEC protect DNS?"